infinum/eightshift-docs/website/blog/2022-03-04-modifying-blocks.md

 } from '@eightshift/frontend-libs/scripts';
 ```

 Next, we can add a new attribute in options called `showQuoteColorTheme` and set it to `true` by default.
-If we will use this component in other blocks, we can use this attribute for showing or hiding Color Theme Options on a specific block that uses the Quote component.
+If we want to use this component in other blocks, we can use this attribute for showing or hiding Color Theme Options on a specific block that uses the Quote component.

 Additionally, we need to get values for `quoteUse` and `quoteColorTheme` attributes.
 We can use the `checkAttr` helper which first checks if a block has saved attribute value.
 If not, it defaults to a value defined in the manifest.